Living Is Good In Seattle

 Job Market

 The job market in Seattle is booming on all levels.
-It’s a top destination for tech professionals and boasts opportunities in many other fields as well, including the arts, environmental organizations, nonprofits, and research.
-There’s a high demand for workers with skills in cybersecurity, cloud computing, and data analytics along with construction and professional business services.
+It’s a top destination for tech professionals and boasts opportunities in many other fields, including the arts, environmental organizations, nonprofits, and research.
+There’s a high demand for workers with skills in cybersecurity, cloud computing, data analytics, as well as construction and professional business services.

 Schools